andy-9/learning/AWS/developer_associate.md

 * Sid (statement ID, optional): an identifier for the statement
 * Effect: whether the statement allows or denies access (Allow, Deny)
 * Principal: account/user/role to which this policy applied to
-* Action: list of actions this policy allows or denies
+* Action: list of actions this policy allows or denies (`<service>:<api-call>`, can also be e.g. `ìam:Get*` --> all Get-commands are authorized)
-* Resource: list of resources to which the actions apply to
+* Resource: list of resources to which the actions apply to.
+If all resources are allowed --> `"Resource": "*"`
 * Condition (optional): conditions for when this policy is in effect

+### Security
+* In AWS, you can setup a password policy:
+  - Set a minimum password length
+  - Require specific character types (uppercase, lowercase, numbers, non-alphanumeric characters)
+  - Allow all IAM users to change their own passwords
+  - Require users to change their password after some time (password expiration)
+  - Prevent password re-use